MikeGruz/mikegruz.github.io/cv.md

 **Peer-Reviewed Publications**

 Gruszczynski, Mike.
-"Evidence of Partisan Agenda Fragmentation in the American Public, 1959-2015."
-In press at [*Public Opinion Quarterly.* (Published online first Jan.
+"Evidence of Partisan Agenda Fragmentation in the American Public, 1959-2015." [*Public Opinion Quarterly.* (Published online first Jan.
 17, 2020)](https://academic.oup.com/poq/advance-article/doi/10.1093/poq/nfz046/5708951?searchresult=1){:target="_blank"}

 Hunt, Kate, and Mike Gruszczynski.
 "The Influence of New and Traditional Media Coverage on Public Attention to Social Movements: The Case of the Dakota Access Pipeline Protests."
 In press at [*Information, Communication, and Society.* (Published online first Sept.
 24, 2019)](https://www.tandfonline.com/doi/full/10.1080/1369118X.2019.1670228){:target="_blank"}